 Man has both legs amputated after spider bite

-A MELBOURNE man could end up losing all four of his limbs after suffering a vicious bite from a white tailed spider when visiting relatives at Birchip.
-Terry Pareja was unaware he was bitten on his right leg until it began to swell 24 hours later and caused him to walk with a limp.
+A MELBOURNE man could end up losing all four of his limbs after suffering a vicious bite from a white tailed spider in country Victoria.
+Terry Pareja, visiting family in Birchip, was unaware he was bitten on his right leg until it began to swell 24 hours later and caused him to walk with a limp.

 Comments